Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Conclusions Future Plans

+The findings from our systematic review of ICSE publications highlight concerning trends in the reproducibility and sustainability of experiments using LLMs, echoing claims made in other meta-studies exploring the challenges of LLM-based research~\cite{sallou2024breaking, baltes2025guidelinesempiricalstudiessoftware}.

-In future, we plan to expand our analysis to other important empirical aspects, such as the clarity of reporting on prompts and datasets used.
-Further, we aim to tackle additional ethical and social factors, such as whether the cost and infrastructure demands of LLMs are contributing to a digital divide in SE research, particularly between well-resourced and low-resourced institutions.
+In future work, we plan to deepen our analysis to cover additional empirical aspects, such as the clarity and rigour of reporting on prompts and datasets used.
+Further, we aim to tackle additional ethical and social factors, including whether the costs and infrastructure demands of LLMs are enabling a digital divide in the field, particularly between well-resourced and low-resourced institutions.